nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/aws_instance_setup.md

 ### Step 2A: Select the right geographical region

-* It is important to select the right amazon machine image from the **right geographical region**.
-The geographical region of your remote machine is displayed on the top right of this page (shown in image below).
-You want it to say "Ohio".
+* For this tutorial, it is important to select the "Ohio" amazon machine image.
+The geographical region of your remote machine is displayed on the top right of this page (shown in image below)."

 ![](../../images/GWAS_General_aws_ohio.png)

 * If it does not say "Ohio", click on the drop down arrow and select: `US East (Ohio)`.
 ![](../../images/GWAS_General_aws_ohio_selection.png)